I-am-Chittesh/iot_cloud_poc/README.md

 1. Please make sure you have the following libraries
     - FastAPI
     - Pydantic
-2. To run the server make sure in the main.py file
+2. To run the server make sure in the main.py file and run
-    >>> uvicorn main:app --reload
+> uvicorn main:app --reload